 Adjustable X-3 Monolift Attachment

 The adjustable version of the X-3 monolift is the version of this attachment that I should have bought.

-I got the bolt-on version, which I'll talk about later.
-And even though I still use an enjoy my bolt-on monolift, I could have made my workouts more efficient and gotten a lot more use out out of the adjustable monolift.
+I got the bolt-on version, which I’ll talk about later.
+And even though I still use and enjoy my bolt-on monolift, I could have made my workouts more efficient and gotten a lot more use out of the adjustable monolift.

-But it's my mistake because I didn't consider my options before purchasing.
-In fact, I'm pretty sure I didn't check if there were multiple options.
-If I recall correctly, I just saw there was a monolift attachment available, thought it would be cool to have and added it to my cart then and there.
+But it’s my mistake because I didn’t consider my options before purchasing.
+In fact, I’m pretty sure I didn’t check if there were multiple options.
+If I recall correctly, I just saw there was a monolift attachment available, I thought it would be cool to have and then I added it to my cart.